andrew/ultimate-awesome/README.md

 - [awesome-flask](https://github.com/mjhea0/awesome-flask) - A curated list of awesome things related to Flask.
 - [awesome-transit](https://github.com/MobilityData/awesome-transit) - Community list of transit APIs, apps, datasets, research, and software :bus::star2::train::star2::steam_locomotive:.
 - [awesome-open-source-games](https://github.com/michelpereira/awesome-open-source-games) - Collection of Games that have the source code available on GitHub.
+- [awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
+Here are 326 things you can do.
 - [awesome-sdn](https://github.com/sdnds-tw/awesome-sdn) - A awesome list about Software Defined Network (SDN).
 - [awesome-ethereum-security](https://github.com/crytic/awesome-ethereum-security) - A curated list of awesome Ethereum security references.
 - [awesome-quantum-software](https://github.com/qosf/awesome-quantum-software) - Curated list of open-source quantum software projects.